Jbond007-11/Red-River-College-Projects/Programming-in-Python/AWS_Lambda/README.md

 ### Project Architecture
 This project is split into two main parts:
-1.  **AWS Lambda Function (`aws_lambda.py`):** This Python script runs in the AWS cloud.
+1.  **AWS Lambda Function (`lambda_function.py`):** This Python script runs in the AWS cloud.
 It's designed to receive a list of numbers, calculate their standard deviation, and return the result in a JSON format.
-2.  **Local Invocation Script (`Topic Challenge - ... - StdDev.py`):** This Python script runs on your local machine.
+2.  **Local Invocation Script (`aws_lambda.py`):** This Python script runs on your local machine.
 It uses the `boto3` library to securely connect to your AWS account, send the list of numbers to the `StdDev` Lambda function, and print the returned result.

 ---
 ### Setup and Deployment